Maniabhishek/Data-Structure-And-Algorithm/5.DynamicProgramming/d.Stock/c.buyAndSellStock3.md

 - similar question but we are allowed to do maximum 2 transaction means , 2 times buy and sell

+- In order to sell the stock, we need to first buy it on the same or any previous day.
+We can’t buy a stock again after buying it once.
+In other words, we first buy a stock and then sell it.
+After selling we can buy and sell again.
+But we can’t sell before buying and can’t buy before selling any previously bought stock.

 ```ts
 // now this question is similar to the previous one , only difference is that we can only do 2 transaction
 function BuyAndSellStock3(prices: number[], idx: number, buy: number, cap: number){